cosmos/sdk-tutorials/academy/4-my-own-chain/can-play.md

 $ checkersd query checkers can-play-move 0 red 0 5 1 4
 ```

-The opponent trying to play out of turn returns:
+If the opponent tries to play out of turn, it returns:

 ```
 possible: false